 What's the average penis size?

-Penis size varies from man to man, in the same way that everyone is a different height, weight and build.
+Penis size varies, in the same way that everyone is a different height, weight and build.
 Most men's penises are somewhere around 9cm (3.75in) long when they’re not erect, but it’s normal for them to be shorter or longer than this.
 Some things can make your penis temporarily smaller, such as swimming or being cold.

 Most penises are roughly the same size when they’re hard, between about 15 and 18cm (6-7in) long.
 You can’t make your penis larger or smaller with exercises or medication.
 Find out more about penis size.